 How does email automation work in Freshsales?

-Freshsales CRM offers Sales Sequences, which are automated workflows that help your salespeople manage their outreach better.
+Freshsales CRM offers Sales Sequences, which are automated workflows that help your salespeople manage their outreach better, showcasing it as a CRM with workflow automation.

 You can automate different kinds of email follow ups like: